 Unlike traditional anti-inflammatory drugs, cannabidiol oil has an anti-inflammatory mechanism that is unique to the cannabis plant.
 Studies show that compared to anti-inflammatory pharmaceuticals like Ibuprofen, cannabinoids like CBD and THC are up to twenty times more potent at reducing inflammation.
 Transdermal application, or rubbing a hemp body butter directly onto your skin is an alternative to oral consumption capable of targeting specific pain points.

-CBD and Anxiety.
+In higher doses, CBD exhibits sedative properties.
 Evidence from both animal and human studies strongly supports a broad range of anxiolytic or anxiety reducing effects brought on by CBD.
 Neuroimaging research has demonstrated that cannabidiol is able to achieve its calming effects by changing the activity of brain regions that normally mediate anxiety.

 An early study by Carlini and Cunha showed that 160 mg/day of CBD resulted in increased total sleep time and less waking up throughout the night.
 This study found that cannabidiol produced no ‘hangover’ effects, but did decrease dream recall, which depending on the types of dreams you’re having, may not be a bad thing.
 A 2004 study supported these findings showing that higher doses of CBD were associated with sleep improvements.
 More recent studies have also found similar results and you can read about them here.